 The following (clickable) diagram shows the dependencies between Darwin libraries.
 Dashed external libraries are optional.
 However, some functionality may not be available without these libraries.

 The Darwin framework includes many pre-developed applications for and projects for common machine learning and computer vision problems.
 For example, one of the projects provides mex interfaces for accessing many components of the library from Matlab; other projects integrate various components of the library through small utility applications and Python scripts.
 See Applications and Project Descriptions for details.

 There is also a short tutorial that you should read if you are new to the library.

 Darwin has minimal dependencies on external libraries.
 Small libraries such as RapidXML are included in the distribution, but larger libraries, such as Eigen and OpenCV, need to be installed separately.
 Darwin source code is hosted at http://github.com/sgould/drwn/.
 The following links provide detailed download and install instructions for Windows, Linux and Mac OS X.

-The latest stable release can be downloaded from:
+The latest stable release can be downloaded from this link.

 Previous stable releases, pre-compiled Windows and Matlab mex binaries, and change logs are also available.

 Please report bugs via the issue tracker https://github.com/sgould/drwn/issues or email to firstname.lastname@example.org@m.ould@.email@example.com..firstname.lastname@example.org@m.u and include a small example (code and data) that will trigger the bug.

 Darwin is distributed under the BSD license.
 This means that it is free for both academic and commercial use.
 Note, however, that some projects may use third-party components that may have more stringent restrictions (e.g., academic use only or that certain works be cited in scientific publications).